vmware/nsx-powerops/README.md

 In order to run PowerOps-UI, download and install docker desktop on the machine you wish to run PowerOps from.
 Alternatively you can run PowerOps from an enterprise container platform like Kubernetes.

+## PowerOps Install

+1) From this repository, download 'dist.zip' (you only need to clone the repo if you want to help contirbute to the development of PowerOps)
+2) Unpack dist.zip to a folder on your machine
+3) Browse to the folder from a terminal
+4) Move onto the next section....

-## PowerOps Docker install
+## PowerOps Docker Build
 Powerops UI is a Web app application.
 It need a small web server for hosting, and use also a small API proxy python script on this server, to relay API calls from the web browser to NSX-T Manager.

-Build Powerops from the given dockerfile (don't forget the dot at the end of the command):
+Once you have downloaded and unpacked 'dist.zip', you need to build Powerops from the given dockerfile (don't forget the dot at the end of the command):

+On the command line in the dist folder:

 docker build -t powerops .

 Run the docker command:

 docker run -it -d --name powerops -p 8100:80 -p8080:8080  powerops

+## Running PowerOps-UI
+Once the container and image has been deployed, ensure it is up and running.

+When this has been done, simply open a browser and got to http://localhost:8100 and login using your NSX Manager credentials

 ## Build PowerOps from github (Angular)
 To build PowerOps